Friday, November 22, 2024

 • Commercial General Liability Insurance– As explained by Investopedia, CGL covers claims of “bodily injury, personal injury, and property damage caused by the business’s operations, products, or injuries that occur on the business’s premises.”

-• Commercial Property Insurance– If your business property sustains damage from a fire, theft, or a covered natural disaster, commercial property insurance helps pay the resulting expenses.
+• Commercial Property Insurance– Commercial Property Insurance– If your business property sustains damage from a fire, theft, or a covered natural disaster, commercial property insurance helps pay the resulting expenses.
+For instance, if your roof becomes damaged due to extreme weather, then when you hire leading commercial roofers in your area, you’ll feel safe in the knowledge that you can pay for it with minimal issues.

 • Professional Liability Insurance– Also known as errors and omissions insurance, professional liability insurance covers claims of negligence, misrepresentation, and inaccurate advice.